runtimeverification/evm-semantics/media/2018-csf/presentation.md

 ### The Tooling

-Build each tool *once*, and apply it to every language, eg:
+Build each tool *once*, and apply it to every language, eg.:

 -   Parser
 -   Interpreter